 - Discuss your current medications with your surgeon, including any vitamins and supplements.
 This will help to prevent unexpected, excessive bleeding.

 - Pick up any prescribed medications from the pharmacy prior to the day of your procedure.

 - Set up a comfortable, quiet place to rest after your endoscopic browlift.

 - Stock up on ice packs or bags of frozen vegetables, to place on your forehead and control any swelling.

 Endoscopic Eyebrow Lift Risk and Complications

-Contact the Aesthetic Surgery Center at 239-594-9100 with your endoscopic eyebrow lift questions, or to schedule a consultation appointment with Dr. Agarwal, Dr. Maloney, or Dr. Gill.
+Contact the Aesthetic Surgery Center at 239-594-9100 with your endoscopic eyebrow lift questions, or to schedule a consultation appointment with Dr. Agarwal, Dr. Maloney, or Dr. Ross.
 We have an additional location on Marco Island for patient convenience.

 Cheek Implants and Endoscopic Brow Lift

 How do I know if I am a candidate for an endoscopic brow lift?

 An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.